An improved central limit theorem for the empirical sliced Wasserstein distance: Central limit theorem with centering constant

 \section{Central limit theorem with centering constant}

-The aim of this section is to outline the steps leading to Theorem \ref{teor:CLT}, which establishes the central limit theorem with centering constant.
-The proof hinges on two key results, Propositions \ref{teor:primal} and \ref{teor:var_dual}, both relying on the Efron-Stein inequality.
-The first result leverages the primal representation of the optimal transport problem, while the second is based on its dual formulation, as discussed in Sections \ref{sec:primal} and \ref{sec:dual}, respectively.
-Finally, Section \ref{subsec:clt} presents the main result, Theorem \ref{teor:CLT}, which follows from Proposition \ref{teor:var_dual} using elementary probabilistic arguments.
+The aim of this section is to prove a central limit theorem for the sliced Wasserstein distance, centered at the population value, as stated in Theorem~\ref{teor:CLT}.
+The argument relies on Propositions~\ref{teor:primal} and~\ref{teor:var_dual}, both derived from the Efron-Stein inequality.
+Proposition~\ref{teor:primal} exploits the primal formulation, whereas Proposition~\ref{teor:var_dual} employs the dual formulation (Sections~\ref{sec:primal} and~\ref{sec:dual}).
+Theorem~\ref{teor:CLT} then follows by standard probabilistic arguments.